MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-identity-providers.md

 Single sign-on refers to an authentication process that permits a user to log on to a system once with a single set of credentials to access multiple applications or services.

 A user logs in with a single ID and password to gain access to any of several related software systems.
+For more information, see [Single sign on](./bot-builder-concept-sso.md)

 Many identity providers support a sign-out operation that revokes the user token and terminates access to to the associated applications and services.